-Tokyo Paralympics: South Africa's Du Preez lands childhood dream
+'Tonight I'm going to have an even bigger cry'

 "I fetched my son from preschool and fell badly," he explained.
 "I completely dislocated my (Acromioclavicular) joint, snapped my coracoid process off my scapula and had a plate in for six months.
 I couldn't train properly."

-Yet his gold medal caps a remarkable year after who won a fourth road race world title in June.
+Yet his gold medal caps a remarkable year after he won a fourth road race world title in June.

-"There really is something special about 2021 though, and I have now won both the world championship title and Paralympic gold this year."
+"There really is something special about 2021 though, and I have now won both the world championship title and Paralympic gold this year," he beamed.

 "People won't understand but the condition I was still in [and] the work I had to do to win the world title in the road race was a miracle.
 Today, to blast my fellow competitors, that was also a miracle."